-Mr. Geier received an 1998 MICP award of \$1,500,000.
-The award to Mr. Geier was based on a number of factors which included an increase of 54.7% in net income, an increase of 48.7% in basic earnings per share and an increase of 14% in gross income, which in the opinion of the Compensation Committee contributed to an increase in shareholder value.
+Mr. Geier received an MICP award of \$2,000,000 in 1999.
+The award to Mr. Geier was based on a number of factors which included an increase of 20.5% in net income, (before restructuring and other Merger related costs) an increase of 17.5% in basis earnings per share (before restructuring and other Merger related costs) and an increase of 14.9% in gross income, which in the opinion of the Compensation Committee contributed to an increase in shareholder value.